 Usual Adult Dose for Hyperlipidemia

-Lower doses are utilized for patients requiring a smaller reduction in cholesterol level.
+Comment: Lower doses are suggested for a smaller reduction in cholesterol level.

-Maintenance: 10 to 60 mg orally given once daily at bedtime.
+Maintenance dose: 10 to 60 mg orally given once a day at bedtime.

 Usual Pediatric Dose for Heterozygous Familial Hypercholesterolemia